rifsana/rifsana/README.md

 - 👋 Hi, I’m @rifsana
-- 👀 I’m interested in Creating a bot which can whatever we say
+- 👀 I’m interested iny
 - 🌱 I’m currently learning xxxxx
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...